UNWAVERING REPRESENTATION FOR LAWSUITS FILED BY AMERICAN EXPRESS

 - American Express filed suit in Stamford alleging that the client owed over $17,000 for a delinquent balance on an American Express Platinum Card.
 The Woods Law Firm, LLC reviewed the cardmember agreement and discovered that it contained an arbitration provision.
 We promptly filed a Motion to Compel Arbitration which was granted by the Court and the action was stayed.

-We offer a free case evaluation during which we will review the Summons and Complaint and determine the best course of action to take, tailored to your individual circumstances.
+Contact us for a case evaluation, during which we will review the Summons and Complaint and determine the best course of action to take, tailored to your individual circumstances.
 To take advantage of this service contact us today!